RNubla/FeatureFlow-App/README.md

 - [ ] Implement proSr or TecoGan
 - [ ] Use pyscenedectect for scence changes.
 This will prevent the application from interpolating between scene changes

+## Bugs

+- [ ] Does not show about menu
+- [ ] Does not terminate application when cancelling interpolation dialog box

 ## Git Command to pull submodule

 ```bash